Want to see how Troy compares to other top cities in Michigan? Explore all city regulations in Michigan. →

-Yes, short-term rentals are explicitly allowed in Troy, Michigan, but they must operate under specific regulations and permit requirements.
+Yes, short-term rentals are explicitly allowed in Troy, Michigan, but they operate under specific regulations and permit requirements.
 Property owners must comply with local ordinances, obtain necessary permits, and pass safety inspections to legally operate a short-term rental property in the city.
+The regulatory framework balances hospitality benefits with neighborhood preservation concerns.

 Before launching your short-term rental operation in Troy, you must complete several mandatory steps: